ryuji-konishi/AplacChat/frontend/README Setup frontend on MacOS.md

 This front-end web page accepts the text that the user types in, sends the text to the Chat component and shows the result.

 ## Setup Environment (MacOS X + .NET Core 2.0)
-The front-end web page is developed with .NET Core 2.0 + MySQL and MacOS is used as the development machine.
+The front-end web page is developed with .NET Core 2.0 + MySQL|SQLite and MacOS is used as the development machine.
 And finally it will be deployed on a web hosting server but it's not described in this document.

 ### Things required in advance
 * .NET Core 2.0 SDK for Mac
 * Visual Studio Code for Mac

+### Database Installation
+You can choose either MySQL or SQLite for the application database.
+Here we have the option for SQLite because MySQL(MariaDB) requires middle-high CPU resource and it is too much for AWS EC2 t2.nano instance.

-### MySQL Installation
+### MySQL
 Install MySQL to your Mac by [downloading the installer](https://dev.mysql.com/downloads/mysql/), following the [installation guide](https://dev.mysql.com/doc/mysql-osx-excerpt/5.5/en/osx-installation-pkg.html).
 Also get [MySQL Workbench](https://dev.mysql.com/downloads/workbench/.)